FF Logo

 Guidelines:

-1. Do not take actions intended to impair the operation of the tracker (ie. attempted DoS attacks, etc.)
+1. Do not take actions that could impair the operation of the tracker (ie. attempted DoS attacks, etc.)

-2. Do not take actions obviously intended to confuse, mislead, or deceive players (ie. hosting a server with a deliberately similar name to an existing server, idling browsers to artificially inflate a server's player count, etc.)
+2. Do not take actions that confuse, mislead, or deceive players (ie. hosting a server with a deliberately similar name to an existing server, idling browsers or clients to artificially inflate a server's player count, etc.)

 4. Do not attempt to spam or flood the tracker with a large amount of pointless records (ie. hosting hundreds of password-protected servers that no one can join, etc.)